 6. Set your fees: When you franchise your business you will make money from the fees the franchisee pays you.
 You will normally charge an initial fee for the purchase of the franchise and then charge continuing fees.
 It is important that you set the right level of continuing fees.
 If the fees are too high the franchise will not be attractive to new franchisees and existing franchisees might struggle to keep operating.
 Find out about franchise fees and royalties.

 7. Market your franchise: You should prepare a franchise prospectus or brochure to inform potential franchisees what you are offering and what they can expect.
 You should include details of your products or services, franchise territories, fees and financial returns.
 Read more on marketing your franchise opportunity.

 8. Manage your franchisees: Franchising your business isn’t about selling franchises and then forgetting about them.
 You must maintain a continuing relationship with your franchisees.
 You should provide ongoing support to your franchisees and help motivate them to sell your products and services.
 See managing your franchisees.

-For further information see our guidance on franchise your business and our video case study how I turned my business into a franchise - the Zip Yard.
+For further information see our guidance on franchise your business and our video case study turning my business into a franchise - the Zip Yard (video).